xpladev/docs/content/en/docs/develop/tools/which-tools-to-use.md

 ## Wallet Provider and Templates

 Wallet Provider makes it easy to connect a React-based web app to XPLA Vault.
-There are multiple [templates](https://templates.xpla.io/) available for frontend frameworks like Vue, React, and Vite.
 Follow the [Wallet Provider tutorial]({{< ref "get-started-with-wallet-provider" >}}) to get started.

 ## Other Tools